Snacks Against Obesity, Part 3: How Plant Protein Defeats Obesity

 Second, why plant protein?

 Some high-protein foods are healthier than others because of what comes along with the protein: healthy fats or harmful ones, beneficial fiber or hidden salt.

 - For example, a 6-ounce broiled porterhouse steak is a great source of protein—about 40 grams worth.
 But it also delivers about 12 grams of saturated fat.
 For someone who eats a 2,000 calorie per day diet, that’s more than 60 percent of the recommended daily intake for saturated fat.

-- A 6-ounce ham steak has only about 2.5 grams of saturated fat, but it’s loaded with sodium—2,000 milligrams worth, or about 500 milligrams more than the daily sodium max.
+- A 6-ounce ham steak has only about 2.5 grams of saturated fat, but it’s loaded with sodium—2,000 milligrams worth, or about 500 milligrams more than the recommended daily sodium maximum.

-- Alternatively, plant proteins come with antioxidants, fiber, minerals, vitamins and phytochemicals, and have virtually no saturated fat or sodium, cholesterol, added hormones and antibiotics.
+- Alternatively, plant proteins come with antioxidants, fiber, minerals, vitamins and phytochemicals, and have virtually no saturated fat or sodium, cholesterol, added hormones or antibiotics.

-Third, how plant protein reflects on weight management?
+Third, how does plant protein impact weight management?

 - Researchers at Harvard School of Public Health followed the diet and lifestyle habits of 120,000 men and women for up to 20 years and found that plant protein may also help with weight control.

 - Those who ate more red and processed meat over the course of the study gained more weight, about one extra pound every four years, while those who ate more nuts over the course of the study gained less weight, about a half pound less every four years.

 The FDA recommended daily allowance of protein is 46 grams per day for women over 19 years of age, and 56 grams per day for men over 19 years of age.

 Most Americans get 88 g of protein per day, which is far more than enough protein.